LucaCappelletti94/hyperloglog-rs/README.md

 All functionality of this crate can be used without std, and the prelude module provides easy access to all the relevant types and traits.
 If you encounter any issues using this crate in a no_std environment, please don't hesitate to open an issue or submit a pull request on GitHub.

-## Required features
-Note that some of the features used by this crate, such as #![feature(const_float_bits_conv)], require a nightly Rust compiler.
-If you are using a stable or beta version of Rust, you may need to switch to nightly or disable certain features to use this crate.

-The **const_float_bits_conv** feature provides the ability to convert floating-point values to their corresponding bit patterns at compile time, which is useful in computing hash values.

-Finally, the **const_fn_floating_point_arithmetic** feature provides the ability to perform floating-point arithmetic in const functions, which is necessary for computing hash values using the f32::to_bits() method.

 ## Fuzzing
 Fuzzing is a technique for finding security vulnerabilities and bugs in software by providing random input to the code.
-It can be an effective way of uncovering issues that might not be discovered through other testing methods.
-In our library, we take fuzzing seriously, and we use the [cargo fuzz](https://github.com/rust-fuzz/cargo-fuzz) tool to ensure our code is robust and secure. cargo fuzz automates the process of generating and running randomized test inputs, and it can help identify obscure bugs that would be difficult to detect through traditional testing methods.
 We make sure that our fuzz targets are continuously updated and run against the latest versions of the library to ensure that any vulnerabilities or bugs are quickly identified and addressed.

 [Learn more about how we fuzz here](https://github.com/LucaCappelletti94/hyperloglog-rs/tree/main/fuzz)

-## Contributing to this project
-Contributions from the community are highly appreciated and can help improve this project.
-If you have any suggestions, feature requests, or bugs to report, [please open an issue on GitHub](https://github.com/LucaCappelletti94/hyperloglog-rs/issues).
-Additionally, if you want to contribute to the project, [you can open a pull request with your proposed changes](https://github.com/LucaCappelletti94/hyperloglog-rs/pulls).
-Before making any substantial changes, please discuss them with the project maintainer in the issue tracker or on the [🍇GRAPE🍇 Discord server](https://discord.gg/Nda2cqYvTN).

-If you appreciate this project and would like to support its development, you can star the repository on GitHub or [consider making a financial contribution](https://github.com/sponsors/LucaCappelletti94).
-The project maintainer has set up a GitHub Sponsors page where you can make a recurring financial contribution to support the project's development.
-Any financial contribution, no matter how small, is greatly appreciated and helps ensure the continued development and maintenance of this project.

-## Thanks
-We would like to thank the GitHub user [Tabac](https://github.com/tabac) for their implementation of HyperLogLog, which was very useful for learning and benchmarking this implementation.
-Their implementation can be found at [here](https://github.com/tabac/hyperloglog.rs).

 ## Citations
 Some relevant citations to learn more: